curtisalexander/timer/README.md

 ## Background

-This repo is intended to be used as an actual timer but also serves as an experiment in utilizing [PyOxidizer](https://github.com/indygreg/PyOxidizer) to build a Python application.
+This repo may be used as a simple, command line timer.
+However, it really serves as an experiment in utilizing [PyOxidizer](https://github.com/indygreg/PyOxidizer) to build a Python application.

 ## Python Application